maxime-esa/asn1scc/README.md

 ## Under Windows

-If you are working under Windows, you need a version of Visual Studio with support for F# .
-Just open `Asn1.sln` and build the `Asn1f2` project.
+Install Java JRE (this is a compile-only dependency, required to execute ANTLR) and a version of Visual Studio with support for F# .
+Then just open `Asn1.sln` and build the `Asn1f2` project.

+## Under OSX

+1. Install Java JRE (this is a compile-only dependency, required to execute ANTLR) and then the [Mono MDK](http://www.mono-project.com).

+2. Execute ASN1SCC's `./build.sh` - and the compiler will be built.

-## Under Linux / OSX
+## Under Linux

-1. Make sure you have installed Java (the runtime, no need for the full JDK) and the [mono](http://www.mono-project.com) development tools.
-We have successfully built the compiler with the versions of the tools inside Debian Jessie (as of 2014/Sep):
+1. Install Java JRE (this is a compile-only dependency, required to execute ANTLR) and the [mono](http://www.mono-project.com) development tools.
+Under Debian Jessie for example (as of Sep/2014):

     ```
     $ mono -V